aweeks3/SISRIS/README.md

 # What is SISRIS?
 <img align="left" width="200" height="200" src="https://user-images.githubusercontent.com/19411979/222419960-80c9dabc-5021-4c2a-aadf-7a5ca2c04a5f.jpg">

 The project, "Supporting inclusive and sustainable research infrastructure for systematics (SISRIS) by connecting scientists and their specimens" is supported by a [conference grant from the US National Science Foundation](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2247631&HistoricalAwards=false) to Dr. Andrea Weeks (George Mason University; Ted R. Bradley Herbarium), and Drs.
 Shawn Zeringue-Krosnick and Twanelle Majors (Tennessee Tech University; Hollister Herbarium).
-It supports two US-based workshops and symposia at the 2023 annual meetings of the [Association of Southeastern Biologists](https://www.sebiologists.org/asb-2023.html) and [Botany 2023](https://2023.botanyconference.org/).
-The purpose of the work is to share new practices that improve attribution of natural history specimens and highlight research advances in systematics that can be made as a consequence of improved people-data within biodiversity informatics databases.
+It supports US-based workshops and symposia that 1) share new practices that improve attribution of natural history specimens and 2) highlight research advances in systematics that can be made as a consequence of improved people-data within biodiversity informatics databases. the 2023 annual meetings of the [Association of Southeastern Biologists](https://www.sebiologists.org/asb-2023.html) and .
+The purpose of the work is to
 <img align="right" width="120" height="120" src="https://user-images.githubusercontent.com/19411979/211927315-e306bf29-fc6d-433a-8b59-7afb34a841e6.png">

 # How can I participate in SISRIS?

-Workshop participation at either of the conferences is by application to this site: [SISRIS WORKSHOP REGISTRATION](https://tntech.co1.qualtrics.com/jfe/form/SV_bKrV3uJMACTDIkS).
+Workshop participation at conferences is by application to this site: [SISRIS WORKSHOP REGISTRATION](https://tntech.co1.qualtrics.com/jfe/form/SV_bKrV3uJMACTDIkS).
 Workshop participants must also be registered conference participants in order to attend the events.

-**Participation stipends are available from the NSF award to defray the cost of attending the workshop.**  For ASB, these include 19 stipends @ $325 and 6 stipends @ $650, the latter designated to support individuals from groups underrepresented in science.
-For Botany, these include 22 stipends @ $500 and 8 stipends @ $1000.
-Limited funds should also be available to defray the cost of family dependent-care, if requested.
-All stipends are dispersed after workshop events.
+**Participation stipends are available from the NSF award to defray the cost of attending the workshops.**

 Symposium attendance is open to any and all registered conference participants.
 Confirmed invited speakers and their titles are posted below.
 Inquiries about SISRIS may be directed to SISRIS2023[at]gmail[dot]com.

 # Workshops

-## ASB Workshop Schedule (Friday March 24, 2023; Winston-Salem, North Carolina) (in-person only)
+## Workshop Schedule at the 2023 Annual Meeting of the [Association of Southeastern Biologists](https://www.sebiologists.org/asb-2023.html) (Friday March 24, 2023; Winston-Salem, North Carolina) (in-person only)
 * 1:30-1:40 pm: Welcome and logistics
 * 1:40-2:00 pm: Introductory remarks
 * 2:00–3:15 pm: Hands-on: Participants disambiguate names of collectors from underrepresented groups on the Bionomia platform